cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

 The API only supports JWT but users need to provide the credentials they are using in the regular login form or [authentication backends](/administrator/configuration/server/#authentication).
 This is consistent and users are free to interact with the service via their Browser or API.

-- Wrong credentials: there is currently no error on bad authentication but instead a 302 redirect to the login page, e.g.:
+**Wrong credentials**: there is currently no error on bad authentication but instead a 302 redirect to the login page, e.g.:

     curl -X POST -H "Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjIxNjM5NjMxLCJqdGkiOiI0NTY3NTA4MzM5YjY0MjFmYTMzZDJjMzViZWUyMDAyMCIsInVzZXJfaWQiOjF9.qrMNrr69eo38dOsV2aYp8k6WqBeyJZkbSuavxA_o_kM" http://localhost:9000/notebook/execute/v1/create_notebook